What is Cocaine?

 What Is Cocaine Used For?

-Medically, this drug has legal uses.
-It is used as an anesthetic for surgeries including those involving the ear, nose, and throat.
-But due to its addictive qualities, use in contemporary medicine is highly limited.
-It has been replaced by other synthetic anesthetics.
-The use of this substance for medical purposes is strictly monitored and controlled.
+Medically, cocaine as a drug has legal uses.
+Cocaine is used as an anesthetic or local anesthesia for surgeries including those involving the ear, nose, and throat.
+But due to the higher risk of cocaine addiction, the use of cocaine in contemporary medicine is highly limited.
+Cocaine has been replaced by other synthetic anesthetic drugs and the use of cocaine for medical purposes is strictly monitored and controlled.

 How Does Cocaine Work?